xxxzc/xps15-9570-macos/README.md

 ### SN MLB SmUUID and ROM

-Please use your own SN, MLB and SmUUID, you can copy [smbios.json](./sample_smbios.json) to a new one and change `sn, mlb and smuuid` fields to your own, then run `python3 update.py --smbios xxx.json` to use them, `xxx.json` is your plist file to store those values.
+Please use your own SN, MLB and SmUUID, you can copy [smbios.json](./sample_smbios.json) to a new one and change `sn, mlb and smuuid` fields to your own, then run `python3 update.py --smbios xxx.json` to use them, `xxx.json` is your json file to store those values.

 If you don't have those values, you can run `python3 update.py --smbios gen` to generate them(will saved to both `gen_smbios.json` and config file).